 - The Utility Plan included with the Preliminary Plan on Sheet C-3.0 notes the size of the existing water mains in Gray Road and show connections through the development to the proposed buildings. - The applicant must secure a written statement from the Portland Water District that the development will not result in an undue burden on the system and the water lines will be installed in a manner adequate to provide needed domestic flows. - Electrical, telephone, and cable service to the development shall be provided by underground service.

 Financial Capacity

 Landscape Plan

-• A landscaping plan must be submitted as part of the Final Plan submission.
+- A landscaping plan must be submitted as part of the Final Plan submission. - A landscaping plan was submitted with the December 23, 2019 submission.

 Conformity with Local Plans and Ordinances